beartype/beartype/README.rst

-On the one hand, ``beartype`` is approximately **twenty times faster** (i.e., 20,000%) than typeguard_ – the only comparable runtime type-checker also compatible with all modern versions of Python. :superscript:`so, that's good`
+On the one hand, ``beartype`` is approximately **twenty times faster** (i.e., 20,000%) than typeguard_ – the only comparable runtime type-checker also compatible with all modern versions of Python. :superscript:`so that's good`

-On the other hand, ``beartype`` is only partially compliant with annotation-centric `Python Enhancement Proposals (PEPs) <PEP 0_>`__ like `PEP 484 -- Type Hints <PEP 484_>`__ and `PEP 563 -- Postponed Evaluation of Annotations <PEP 563_>`__, whereas typeguard_ is (mostly) fully compliant with these PEPs. :superscript:`so, that's bad`
+On the other hand, ``beartype`` is only partially compliant with annotation-centric `Python Enhancement Proposals (PEPs) <PEP 0_>`__ like `PEP 484 -- Type Hints <PEP 484_>`__ and `PEP 563 -- Postponed Evaluation of Annotations <PEP 563_>`__, whereas typeguard_ is (mostly) fully compliant with these PEPs. :superscript:`so that's bad`

-On the `gripping hand`_, ``beartype`` intends to be (mostly) fully compliant with these PEPs as well by either **[**\ *insert hand-waved date here*\ **]** *or* the catastrophic implosion of reductive normalcy induced by collective first contact with a hyperchromatic condensation of self-transforming machine elves cum self-dribbling jeweled basketballs (whichever comes first).
+On `the gripping hand`_, ``beartype`` intends to be (mostly) fully compliant with these PEPs as well by either the heat death of the known universe *or* the catastrophic implosion in reductive normalcy induced by collective first contact with a hyperchromatic condensation of self-transforming machine elves cum self-dribbling jeweled basketballs (whichever comes first).
-:superscript:`so, that's... good?`
+:superscript:`so that's... good?`

+.. # FIXME: Replace with a raiagent-hosted URL for robustness.
+This will fail.

 .. image:: https://memegenerator.net/img/instances/400x/65500747/not-sure-if-machine-elves-or-self-dribbling-jeweled-basketballs.jpg

 But... how?
 -----------

-``beartype`` performs most of its work at decoration time.
-The ``@beartype`` decorator consumes the overwhelming majority of the time needed to first decorate and then repeatedly call a decorated function. ``beartype`` is thus front-loaded.
+``beartype`` performs the lion's share of its work at decoration time.
+The ``@beartype`` decorator consumes most of the time needed to first decorate and then repeatedly call a decorated function. ``beartype`` is thus front-loaded.
 After paying the initial cost of decoration, each type-checked call thereafter incurs comparatively little overhead.

-typeguard_ (and comparable runtime type checkers) perform most of their work at call time. ``@typeguard`` decorators consume very little of the time needed to first decorate and then repeatedly call a decorated function. typeguard_ is thus back-loaded.
+All other runtime type checkers perform the lion's share of their work at call time.
+The ``@typeguard.typechecked`` and similar decorators consume almost none of the time needed to first decorate and then repeatedly call a decorated function.
+They're thus back-loaded.
 Although the initial cost of decoration is essentially free, each type-checked call thereafter incurs significant overhead.

 Cheatsheet
 ==========